elixir-webrtc/ex_webrtc/examples/save_to_file/README.md

 1. Run `mix deps.get`
 2. Run `mix run --no-halt`
 3. Visit `http://127.0.0.1:8829` in your browser.
-4. Press the `start` button to start recording.
+4. Press the `Start` button to start recording.
-5. Press the `stop` button to stop recording.
+5. Press the `Stop` button to stop recording.

 Audio and video have been saved to `audio.ogg` and `video.ivf` files.
 You can play them using `ffplay`: